OWASP/www-chapter-chicago/index.md

 ---------------------
 {% include chapter_events.html group=page.meetup-group %}

-OWASP Chicago Chapter meetings are posted on our MeetUp Page:
+OWASP Chicago Chapter meetings are posted on our <a href="https://www.meetup.com/OWASP-Chicago-Chapter>MeetUp Page</a>

-Please visit <a href="https://www.meetup.com/OWASP-Chicago-Chapter/">https://www.meetup.com/OWASP-Chicago-Chapter</a> OWASP Chicago MeetUp site for Chicago Chapter event information.

 Video Recordings of Past Events
 --------------------------------